hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

    :align: center

-5. The algorithm does the clustering with K-means algorithm
+5. The algorithm does the clustering with K-means algorithm that is modified by involving Silhouette scores and the measure of quality for each clustering

 6. Silhouette scores are calculated from the distance numbers